 HBS110 - Health Behaviour

-- This unit explores relevant health behaviour issues and their impact on an individuals health and wellbeing.
-These behavioural issues include: tobacco smoking, alcohol / drug use and abuse, healthy and disordered eating, weight management, engagement in exercise, managing stress, healthy relationships, the environment, and managing chronic illness.
+This unit explores relevant health behaviour issues and their impact on an individual's health and wellbeing.
+These behavioural issues include: tobacco smoking, alcohol / drug use and abuse, healthy and disordered eating, weight management, engagement in exercise, managing stress, and managing chronic illness.

 Unit Fee Information

 Click on the fee link below which describes you: